Illumina/hap.py/doc/happy.md

   within superloci (blocks of close-by variants).
 In practice, this results in slightly higher precision estimates when using hap.py with vcfeval vs hap.py without partial credit.

+In future versions of hap.py we will implement the following things to address the differences between vcfeval and hap.py comparison:

+* separate out the pre-processing step such that "partial-credit" preprocessing can also be used with vcfeval
+* Associate the median QQ value from the superlocus with truth variants to make ROCs more robust when variants are represented differently.

 |        | *SNP*                      | *INDEL*                      |
 |:------:|:--------------------------:|:----------------------------:|